-Hedges should be below 2 metres high and should not overhang pathways in a way that may be dangerous to others.
+Hedges should be below two metres high and should not overhang pathways in a way that may be dangerous to others.

-Trees should be kept manageable and should be removed if causing structural damage or are dangerous.
+Trees need to be kept manageable.
+They should be removed if they are dangerous or causing structural damage.

-Branches should not be left in a dangerous condition for example, overly long or broken and subsequently hanging down from the tree.
+Branches should not be left in a dangerous condition.
+For example, if they are too long or broken and subsequently hanging down from the tree.

 Litter and waste